AUC Modernizes Records and Processes Campus-wide

 Pandemic Prompts SIU Medicine to Modernize and Streamline with Laserfiche

-“COVID was an opportunity for us to get executive buy-in and automate processes like online timesheets,” said Jennifer Washburn, IT manager at SIU Medicine.
+“[We saw] an opportunity to get executive buy-in and automate processes like online timesheets,” said Jennifer Washburn, IT manager at SIU Medicine.
 “And since then, we’ve had people lining up and really wanting us to tackle their projects.”

 Today, the organization has embraced process automation across departments, leveraging Laserfiche as a capture, decision-making and workflow engine.
 With streamlined processes and automated records management that reclaims time for employees to focus on more value-added work, Laserfiche supports the organization’s goals, enabling SIU to sustain high employee and patient satisfaction.